 The Council of Notariats of the European Union (CNUE) is the official body representing the notarial profession in the European institutions.
 It brings together the notariats of the 22 Member States that know this institution: Austria, Belgium, Bulgaria, Croatia, Czech Republic, Estonia, France, Germany, Greece, Hungary, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia and Spain.
-The Notariats of North Macedonia, Montenegro, Serbia, Turkey and Ukraine are observer members.
-The CNUE represents more than 45 000 notaries and 200 000 employees.
+The notariats of Albania, Moldova, Georgia, Montenegro, the Republic of North Macedonia, Serbia, Turkey and Ukraine are observer members.
+The CNUE represents more than 50 000 notaries and 200 000 employees.